zeromev/zeromev.github.io/zmgeth-readme.md

 # usage

+The latest version of this readme and the source-code can be found [here](https://github.com/zeromev/zeromev-geth).

 - Install Zeromev-Geth in place of your validator execution client
 - Zeromev-Geth [reduces frontrunning](https://hackmd.io/d0lof7DcSD-QkgE8DnhkDA#frontrunning-within-network-latency) most successfully when configured with static nodes used by the most popular user wallets
 - These have not yet been published by wallet node operators.
 Please check back here for updates